 I headed to Fisherman's Wharf.
 It was mobbed with people.
 I considered a trip to Alcatraz, but tickets must be reserved ahead of time.
 Plus there were long lines for all tickets.
 I check out a silver pantomime, He has a side kick telling people you have to pay $1.00 to take his picture.
 He's standing on a public sidewalk.
 You can't restrict people from taking pictures in public places.
 I head to the pier with the ships.
 But $9 for a quick walk through a submarine was too much.
 Next door was the Musee Mechanique.
 Someone collected hundreds of mechanical amusements.
 All were working.
 All you needed were quarters to check them out.

 I bike along looking at the food options.
 There was nothing overly exciting.
 I recall from one of my guides—I should have ripped that page out and brought it along—that there was an Indian one in Marina or North Beach.
 I head there.
 I ask a fellow leaving a supermarket where all the shops are.
 He directs me to Chestnut St. I bike along and see none.
 I stop and ask a fellow.
 He suggests I also bike down Lombard St. After finding nothing on Chestnut I move a block over to Lombard.
-I don't find an Indian one, but I do find Taste of the Himalayas, a Nepalese restaurant.
+I don't find an Indian one, but I do find Taste of the Himalayas at 2420 Lombard St [sold in early 2009 and now closed], a Nepalese restaurant.
 This is very close to Indian.
 They are advertising a buffet for $7.50.
 I go in.
 Most of the items have butter, but I can have the tandoori chicken and mustard greens.
 The greens were delicious.
 The chicken was fine.
 I ate well.
 With tax it came to $8.15.
 I gave him $10.
 For less than I paid for breakfast I had a much, much better meal.
-[In early 2009 the restaurant was sold and according to Yelp is not the same.]

 I head to Chrissy Field.
 I've decided to bike across the Golden Gate Bridge.
 I stop at a visitor's center.
 They have shark's teeth for sale.
 I tell the woman that when I was a kid I had more than 150 that I had picked up along the Neuse River in NC.
 She tells me that spot is a well known place for collecting them.